napari/docs/docs/developers/documentation/index.md

 It's best if you first [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the [napari-docs](https://github.com/napari/docs) repository to your own GitHub account, create a [feature branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository#creating-a-branch), upload/create/edit files through the GitHub web interface, and then [open a pull request from your fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) back to [napari-docs](https://github.com/napari/docs).

-You will also be able to [preview the documentation](use-ci-artifacts) as it would appear on [napari.org](https://napari.org/dev) by downloading the built documentation via a link provided by a comment from the `github-actions` bot, or previewing a live version of the website corresponding to your changes on [CircleCI](https://circleci.com/).
+You will also be able to [preview the documentation](use-ci-artifacts) as it would appear on [napari.org](https://napari.org/dev) by using the `Check the rendered docs here!` action at the bottom of your PR which will go to a preview site on [CircleCI](https://circleci.com/).
 A member of the maintenance
 team will help with updating the [napari.org](https://napari.org/dev) table of contents where necessary (by placing a reference to your new file in [docs/_toc.yml](update-toc)) and making sure your documentation has built correctly.